fza99/TwitchTest/README.md

  - ### 🔍️ Covered Test case in this project :
 #### ✅Test Case 1: Test case to search for a streamer on Twitch, handle popups, wait for page load, and take a screenshot.
    Steps:
-    1. Launch Chrome emulator (headless for efficiency)
+    1. Launch Chrome emulator (headless for efficiency).

-    2. Navigate to Twitch
+    2. Navigate to Twitch.

     3. Click the search icon
     4. Input "StarCraft II" in the search bar
     5. Scroll down twice to simulate user behavior